-Dr. Jane Goodall

 Find out why the ferret needs supervised playtime and why farmers in Europe love them.
 When were ferrets domesticated?

-Coco’s coloring is a silky black with an undercoat of grey.
+Ruby & Pearl were acquired in early July 2022.
+They are both standard grey coloring.
+They are not much for being touched or held which is something I work on twice daily.
+Ruby is under a year old and Pearl is about a year and a half from what their previous owner told me.
 Find out why they are popular in the fur trade.
 Touch her very soft and thick fur.
 Hear her bark.
 Did you know their teeth never stop growing?
 I nicknamed her “chewy” because she is destructive with her constant chewing all night long!

-Smudge was rescued in January 2021.
-I was told she was a year old but no birthdate was given and she had not been held often enough which makes her a smidge less than friendly.
-However, she deserves love and hopefully will get better at being handled.
+Smudge passed away on August 20, 2022.
+She had heart disease and that made it difficult for her to recover from a cold.
+I will get another hedgehog but not right now.
+Perhaps in 2023.
 How many spiny hairs (quills) does an adult hedgehog have?
 Are the hairs hollow like porcupines?
 Watch & listen to the hissing, popping and rolling into a defensive spiny ball.
 Do you dare to touch?

 Igor was hatched Nov. ’09 and has a crossed & bent beak.
 Through rehabilitation, I’ve managed to align it so he can eat.
 I donated his parents and grandparents to York’s Wild Kingdom in Maine.
 Find out why this dove is missing the ring around his neck & other avian facts.